This post about the celiac disease diet contains affiliate links.

 If you know or love someone with celiac disease, you might be wondering what they can and can’t eat.

 The celiac disease diet is essentially a gluten-free diet.
-Celiacs must remove all gluten – a protein found in wheat, barley and rye – from their diet as even a crumb of gluten can make them sick and cause an autoimmune response.
+Someone with celiac must remove all gluten – a protein found in wheat, barley and rye – from their diet as even a crumb of gluten can make them sick and cause an autoimmune response.

 Unfortunately, gluten is everywhere.
 It’s not only found things like wheat, barley and rye, but also in a slew of other ingredients that may be derived from these ingredients.
 Gluten goes by many names and is hidden in many products you know and use regularly.